 PACKED LUNCH ON THE MOUNTAIN

-Tea, water, cola
+Tea, water, coca cola

 Bread, cheese, ham, frankfurters, cucumber